-\textbf{Vertical counts (scale-height):} In their best fitting model, BV24 also provide the scale-heights of the numerous disc components in terms of their vertical action as \hzsun{}= 0.012 $\times J_{z,0}$ \citep{bv23}.
-They find that their old disc has a scale-height at the Sun of \hzsun{}$\sim0.28$ kpc, while the high-$\alpha$ component has \hzsun{}$=0.78$ kpc.
-Interestingly, however, their young and the middle disc components have very short scale-heights of \hzsun{}$\sim$40 pc, suggesting that the youngest populations in the Milky Way are confined to a very thin sheet like distribution.
-Therefore, though our `thin'-flaring disc may not be as young as the young counterpart of BV24, that it has a short scale-height at the Sun is perhaps not too surprising.
+\paragraph{Vertical counts (scale height):} In their best-fitting model, BV24 also provide the scale heights of the numerous disc components in terms of their vertical action as \hzsun{}= 0.012 $\times J_{z,0}$ \citep{bv23}.
+They find that their old disc has a scale height at the Sun of \hzsun{}$\sim0.28$ kpc, while the high-$\alpha$ component has \hzsun{}$=0.78$ kpc.
+Interestingly, however, their young and the middle disc components have very short scale heights of \hzsun{}$\sim$40 pc, suggesting that the youngest populations in the Milky Way are confined to a very thin sheet-like distribution.
+Therefore, though our `thin'-flaring disc may not be as young as the young counterpart of BV24, that it has a short scale height at the Sun is perhaps not too surprising.
 Meanwhile the thicker disc component in our \rc{} sample has \hzsun{}$=0.48$ kpc, and this could be due to some overlap with both the old and high-$\alpha$ component of BV24.
 Indeed, using extremely precise stellar parameters from \gdrthree{} (\textit{GSP-Spec}), \cite{Recio-Blanco:2024} showed the presence of a bimodality in the \rc{} on the \kiel{} diagram, that is suggested to map to the typical bimodality seen in \alfe{}-\feh{} separating the traditional thin and thick disc.
-However, due to the flare, our "thin" disk with a longer scale-length has a larger scale height than the second `thick' disk which has a larger scale height at the Sun.
-Indeed, the traditional distinction of the two disks as "thin" and "thick" is misleading.
+However, due to the flare, our `thin' disc with a longer scale length has a larger scale height than the second `thick' disc which has a larger scale height at the Sun.
+Indeed, the traditional distinction of the two disks as `thin' and `thick' is misleading.
 (For further discussion see \cite{2019MNRAS.486.1167B}).